GraceKeane/theory-algos-project/README.md

 <p align="center">
   <img src="./img/cmdhelp.PNG" width=650 heigh=500/>
 </p>
+<br></br>
-<i>Figure 1, --help getops command line argument executed</i>
+<i>Figure 2, --help getops command line argument executed</i>

 <b>Additional feature: </b>
 I have included an additional command line feature which executes when no command line argument is entered.
-This feature was created to avoid confusion felt by the user.
 By typing in ```./SHA512```  this executes a prompt which allows the user to pick one of two options.

 1. Allows users to enter a string in manually
 2. Allow users to enter a file in manually